• Skip to main content

 Jump to Recipe Print Recipe

-Green Moong Dal Uttapam, or Mung Bean Pancake, is a delicious and nutritious Indian dish.
+Green Moong Dal Uttapam is an Indian lentil rice pancake.
 It's made from soaked and ground green moong dal (split mung beans) and spices.
-A perfect way to start your day with a high-protein breakfast!
+A perfect way to start your day with a hearty breakfast!

-If you are following me, you would know that I love making chillas or pancakes using a variety of lentils or flour.
-This Green Moong Uttapam is made using a mix of split green moong dal (Khichdi dal), a little bit of rice and white urad dal.
+If you are following me, you would know that I love making dal chillas or pancakes using a variety of lentils or flour.
+This Green Moong Uttapam is made with a mix of split green moong dal (Khichdi dal), a little rice, and white urad dal.

-While one may also use whole green gram, I had enough Split green moong beans and wanted to use them differently and is a mild variation to the classic recipe of Pesarattu Dosa from Andhra cuisine.
+While one may also use whole green gram, I had enough Split green moong beans and wanted to use them differently, and it is a twist to the classic uttapam recipe as I have not fermented the batter.

 Team these fluffy savory pancakes with cilantro coconut chutney, tomato chutney, green chutney, Tiffin Sambar, Idli Podi Recipe, or any dip of your choice.

-You may also try: Moong Dal Chilla, Ragi Banana Pancake, Vegan Potato Pancakes, and Pumpkin Pancakes.
+You may also try: Moong Dal Chilla, Upma, Quinoa upma, Vegan Potato Pancakes

 Jump to: